mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 But Emperor Wu didn’t understand, that’s why Engo Zen Master says, “This dull fellow speaks up.” *[laughter]*

 That note by Engo Zen Master is [really picking on him], not the usual note [in the] Western style.
 (Katagiri says "picking him out".)
-Sometime he praises somebody very well, but [he praises them] in many ways – not always directly, [sometimes] by looking down on somebody.
+Sometimes he praises somebody very well, but [he praises them] in many ways – not always directly, [sometimes] by looking down on somebody.
 That’s why the notes in Blue Cliff Record are *very* interesting, really [picking on people], piercing the human heart directly.

-So “Emperor Wu of Liang asked the great master Bodhidharma," [the] commenter says, “This dull fellow speaks up.”
+So [when] “Emperor Wu of Liang asked the great master Bodhidharma," [the] commenter says, “This dull fellow speaks up.”

 ##### 38:42